 The first thing to analyze in a negligence-based claim is the duty of care owed from one person to another.
 Whether the at-fault party is a driver or doctor, the defendant in this type of case owes the plaintiff a level of care and is required to act in a safe manner.
 When this doesn’t happen, it is a breach of duty.

 The breach of duty of care occurs when someone acts outside of caution with disregard for another person’s safety.
 This could include driving drunk or not paying close enough attention during a medical emergency.
 An act of recklessness would constitute a breach of duty and show cause for negligence.

 In order to prove fault in a negligence claim, you must show that the act itself was the cause of the injury.
 This means that the plaintiff must prove that the negligent action taken by the other individual (such as drinking and driving) caused the accident and the related damages.

 The final factor involves damages and the ability of the court to compensate a victim for injuries sustained.
 This often means any compensation for the medical expenses, property damage, or lost wages resulting from the accident.

-At Givens Givens Sparks, we can walk you through the entire process and explain the various legal options available to you.
+At Robert Sparks Attorneys, we can walk you through the entire process and explain the various legal options available to you.
 It is our ultimate goal to help injured clients seek compensation if they fell victim to another person’s negligence.
 Call us today for your free case evaluation and learn how we may be able to help you.